The sound of Hendrix CDs

 1. Initial Polydor and Reprise CDs - used second generation tape

 2. Polydor and Reprise remasters - used second generation tape ("RE-1", used the much scorned "NoNoise" filtering)

-3. MCA 1st remasters (Alan Douglas) - used first generation tape according to Joe Gastwirt, (second says Eddie Kramer) without NoNoise.
+3. MCA 1st remasters (Alan Douglas) - used first generation tape according to Joe Gastwirt, (second says Eddie Kramer).

-4. Experience Hendrix MCA 2nd remasters - used first generation tapes without NoNoise (but with lots of maximisation)
+4. Experience Hendrix MCA 2nd remasters - used first generation tapes but with lots of maximisation.

-5. Experience Hendrix Sony 3rd remasters! - supposedly used first generation tapes without NoNoise (but with lots of maximisation)
+5. Experience Hendrix Sony 3rd remasters! - supposedly used first generation again (but still with lots of maximisation)

 The second Polydor CD (I believe released 1990/1991) had the same artwork as the original UK LP/CD but the CD was a copy of the second Reprise CD remaster (it had the American tracklist).

-So some fans say that the latest editions are too "loud" (maximised).
-Others prefer the Douglas masterings and others the older second generation tape sourced versions.
 Personnally, I have never been a hi-fi buff and have simply been captivated by the music.
 The original Reprise vinyls are my reference though I have never been shocked by the CD versions (Douglas or Kramer) that I have bought.
-That said, I have never owned and compared the many different CD versions.
+Yes, they sounded a little different but what the hell.

 Here are some very intersting links to discussions by collectors about the different masterings ;